-The Award is awarded by the Academy Board of Governors upon the recommendation of the Scientific and Technical Awards Committee.
+The John A. Bonner Award is bestowed by the Academy Board of Governors upon the recommendation of the Scientific and Technical Awards Committee.
 It is given “in appreciation for outstanding service and dedication in upholding the high standards of the Academy.”

-The first Award was awarded in 1977.
+The first the Medal of Commendation was awarded in 1977.
 It is not necessarily given every year.

 In 1997, the Board of Governors voted to name the award in honor of sound engineer John A. Bonner, who had been director of special projects at Warner Hollywood Studios until his death in 1996.
 In 1994, Bonner himself was the last person to receive the Award before his name was attached.

 “No one better represents the concept of service and dedication to the Academy than John Bonner,” said then-Academy President Arthur Hiller.
 “John was dedicated to the Academy for more than 30 years.
 His devotion to the Academy's Samuel Goldwyn Theater was legendary and his commitment to the Academy was simply extraordinary.”

 Bonner served as an Academy Governor representing the Sound Branch and as chair of the Scientific and Technical Awards Committee and the Theater Sound Inspection Committee for many years.